 Let the dough rise fully before baking: If your dough didn’t rise in the refrigerator, take the pan out and let the dough rise in a warm place.
 They should fill the pan before you bake them.

 Brush the baked rolls with melted butter: Brushing the top of the rolls with melted butter softens the crust and imparts a rich buttery flavor to this bread.
+Take these rolls up a notch by brushing them with homemade honey butter.

 Don’t refrigerate leftover rolls: The refrigerator has a tendency to dry out bread, it’s best to store any leftover rolls in an airtight container at room temperature.